Nordin Gerzić

-Nordin Gerzić (born 9 November 1983) is a Swedish former footballer who played as a midfielder.
+Nordin Gerzić (born 9 November 1983) is a former footballer who played as a midfielder.
 He ended his career in December 2021.
+Born in Bosnia–Herzegovina, he played for the Sweden national team.

 Club career

 Gerzić left Bosnia and Herzegovina and arrived in Sweden at the age of seven or eight.
 He started his football career in Eskilstuna City, where he played between 1994 and 1997 before signing with Örebro SK, in the start of 2000, he was given a trial with German side Bayern Munich, but he failed to impress and returned home to Örebro.
 In 2003, he went on loan to Rynninge IK and eventually signed for the club.
 He played there for two seasons, during his time there, he was named "Best Forward" in Division 2 Östra Svealand.
 In 2007, he returned to Örebro SK.

 International career

 After featuring for the Bosnia and Herzegovina U-16 team, he switched allegiance and made his senior debut for Sweden in a January 2011 friendly match against Botswana and has earned a total of 2 caps, scoring no goals.
 His second and final international came three days later in a friendly against South Africa.